jiahueic/nextjs-tute/Readme.md

 ## Random Notes

-Link gives the ability to do client-side navigation in the browser so the pages are loaded using Javascript and we don't make a new request to the server
+1. Link gives the ability to do client-side navigation in the browser so the pages are loaded using Javascript and we don't make a new request to the server
+2. global.css is applied to the whole website and is imported by layout.js